alpakpinar/LQAnalyzer/README.md

 ```
 python getLimits_single.py -m 2 -c 1 --data2016
 ```

 ## Analyzing LQ Gen-Level Samples

 For analyzing Gen-Level samples, LQ\_GENSIMAnalyzer.py should be used.
 Similar to LQ\_NANOAnalyzer.py, this script takes arguments -m and -c that specifies the mass and the coupling of the samples to be analyzed, and draws MET and numLQ histograms.

 This program does not put any additional cuts on the samples.
-It operates on two kinds of samples:

-    Samples with MET > 50 GeV cut
-    Samples with no MET cut
+It operates on two kinds of samples: Samples with MET > 50 GeV cut, samples with no MET cut

 To operate on the former, --genCut option must be specified.
 If this option is not specified, program will run on samples with no MET cut.